khimaros/enc/tests/simple/HACKING.md

 # HACKING

-add "fnord" comments randomly to the code
+add syntactically valid code comments containing the word "fnord" randomly to all files